What is the egg donation process and how do I obtain anonymous donor eggs?

 4. Anonymous egg donor selection

 Your donor coordinator will give you access to our online donor database to view our available donors after meeting with one of our physicians.
 Couples choose egg donors based on a wide range of criteria, including physical characteristics, ethnic background, personality traits and talents.
 Your choice is personal and entirely your own.
-All donors have been rigorously screened prior to be accepted into our donor egg program.
+All donors have been rigorously screened prior to being accepted into our donor egg program.

 6. Egg Retrieval